 We also refer to Mary as the “New Eve,” for she consented to God’s will when the first Eve disobeyed.
 The Theotokos remained sinless of her own free will, out of a desire to live according to God’s will for her life.
-(Note: this is different from the Roman Catholic doctrine of Immaculate Conception, which views Mary as born without original sin, unlike the rest of humankind.)
 Mary also remained ever-virgin, despite attempts by later Christian groups to warp Scripture into making it seem as though she reverted to a “normal” life after bearing Christ.
 Saying the Theotokos is special, feels like the understatement of the ages.

-So, it sounds like you sort of worship the Virgin Mary…?
+It sounds like you sort of worship Mary…

 In Orthodox Christianity, we do not worship the Virgin Mary, but instead venerate her and seek her intercessions before God.
 We honor her for delivering the Word of God into the world.
 And we see her as an example for all of us to follow, not as the exception to the rule.
 Worship belongs to God alone.

 Just as we might ask a saint to pray for us, or ask a friend to pray on our behalf, we do the same with the Theotokos.
-She, along with all the saints, reside in the presence of God now.
+She, along with all the saints, resides in the presence of God now.
 They all remain alive in Christ, our brothers and sisters.
-Asking for their intercessory prayers not only gives us spiritual peace, but it also reminds us that we are all part of the Body of Christ.
+Asking for their prayers not only gives us spiritual peace, but it also reminds us that we are all part of the Body of Christ.

-Where does the Bible say to venerate Mary?
+Where does the Bible say to do this?